Mahamud-osman/cctech-take-homes/aws-devops-ecs/README.md

 3. Proper implementation of containerization and ECS deployment
 4. Successful integration of the application with RDS
 5. Security considerations and implementation
-6. Completeness and efficiency of the CI/CD pipeline
-7. Code quality, organization, and documentation
+6. Code quality, organization, and documentation
-8. Ability to explain your design decisions and approach
+7. Ability to explain your design decisions and approach during the demo

+## Demo Expectations
+During the follow-up call, be prepared to:
+- Show that each requirement was met and explain how
+- Demonstrate the end-to-end process and prove it's working
+- Answer questions about your solution and the components involved

 Good luck!
 We look forward to seeing your solution.